 How many of us have sat with friends ruminating about how successfully you would transform your local pub or restaurant?
 The dream is a very attractive one, the reality is often one of long hours, large capital outlay and hard work possibly for limited reward.
 However, there are a number of low-cost ways to gain knowledge and experience prior to launching in.

-You could take the low risk option of working part-time as bar staff at your local pub in the evenings or at weekends to see the opportunity from the grassroots.
-You could sign up to an off site training course, for example:
+You could take the low-risk option of working part-time as bar staff at your local pub in the evenings or at weekends to see the opportunity from the grassroots.

 Or for the more committed you could apply for a training contract for Pub Managers at one of the large managed pub companies and branded chains of restaurants, salaries initially are low but they provide a useful means for picking up skills and testing your resolve.

 If this does not deter you, some of the considerations then become:

 - the style of pub/ restaurant you wish to operate

 - the demographic that you are trying to attract and therefore the ideal location for your business